-Welcome to the first of a four part series on the poison contained in a major label record deal and how you can level the playing field once you understand what’s really going on.
+Welcome to the second segment of a four part series on the poison contained in a major label record deal and how you can level the playing field once you understand what’s really going on.

 A lot of what happens in the music business occurs behind closed doors, and this series is dedicated to young performers (like you!) who want to know just what they are dealing with.

 One of my clients was courted by a major label.
 As a condition of the deal, the label sent this request to the artist – in writing!!!
 “Because we intend to spend so much more money marketing and promoting your record than the cost of the recording, we would appreciate it if you would pay the production costs to record the album.”